Dubai · Guides · Pros & cons

 CurrencyAED pegged to the USD (3.6725) since 1997 — rental income is effectively dollar income

-Market depthDLD, Q1 2026: AED 252B in transactions, +31% YoY by value — liquidity keeps improving
+Market depthDLD, Q1 2026: AED 252B in transactions, +31% YoY by value — a deep, liquid market even through the 2026 correction

 Golden Visa10-year renewable residency from AED 2M in property — family included